Jump directly to the page content

 • Selected materials from scientific practice of professional associations, publishers, and scientific institutions

-AI labeling: Recommendations for the HSB
+AI disclosure: Recommendations for the HSB

 • We have selected three of the most common examples from the various options for AI labeling and documentation and created corresponding templates.
 They can be used under the CC BY license and adapted to your own requirements or combined.